SPEAK YOUR LANGUAGE

 OUR RECENT WINS:

-This year we passed our first bill: to expand funding for dual language programs
+This year we passed our first bill, SHB 1445, to expand funding and capacity for dual language programs in early learning and elementary, middle and high schools.
+Read it here:

 We have worked with School Boards across the greater Seattle area to put policies in place that honor bilingualism as an asset of ELL students.